ea-datascience/getting_and_cleaning_data_peer/CodeBook.md

 * std: Standard deviation
 * meanFreq: Weighted average of the frequency components to obtain a mean frequency

-the acceleration signal is separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+The acceleration signal is separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
 * tBodyAcc_mean_X
 * tBodyAcc_mean_Y
 * tBodyAcc_mean_Z